Ubbi Diaper Pail Review

 |Type of Refill||Trash Bag||Proprietary Liner||Trash Bag||Proprietary Liner||Trash Bag|

 |Estimated Lifetime Cost of Refills||$53||$292||$53||$260||$53|

 |Material||Powder Coated Steel||Plastic||Plastic||Plastic||Steel|

 |Childproof Safety Lock||Yes||No||No||No||Yes|

 Our Analysis and Test Results

-This results in parents speed loading to decrease the amount of stink that hits the nostrils, which in our experience led to "spillage" of diapers onto the pail itself (eww).
+This results in parents speed loading to decrease the smell that hits the nostrils, which in our experience led to "spillage" of diapers onto the pail itself (eww).
 We also experienced a build-up of odors in the can itself that we couldn't get rid of even with a thorough cleaning and airing.
-We aren't sure what component is absorbing the odor, but it negates choosing steel for odor control.
+We aren't sure what is absorbing the odor, but it negates choosing steel for odor control.

-If odors don't change parents feelings on Ubbi bags, the experience of replacing a full bag most likely will.
+If odors don't change parents' feelings on Ubbi bags, the experience of replacing a full bag most likely will.
 In our tests, we had difficulty getting an entire bag of diapers out without tearing the bag on the "teeth/tabs" located on the lid and spilling poopy diapers everywhere (a more significant problem with the Ubbi biodegradable bag than the kitchen bags, another reason to not buy Ubbi bags).

 This video explains how to put the rubber gasket back on if it falls off.